 - Select the Click Tracking tab.

-- Enter the CSS class or id in the Element Name box.
+- Enter the CSS class or id in the Selector box.
 Do not include the quotation marks – just the regular text between the quotation marks.

 - Use the drop-down box to select whether the element name in the previous box applies to a class or id.
 Remember – it’s a class if it reads